MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/images-tailored-for-scale-theme-contrast.md

 \Assets\Images\logo.scale-100.png
 ```

 You can use qualifiers in folder names instead of file names.
-That would be a better strategy if you have several asset files per qualifier.
+This is a better strategy when you have several asset files per qualifier.
 For purposes of illustration, these two variants are equivalent to the two above.

 ```console
 \Assets\Images\logo.png
 \Assets\Images\scale-100\logo.png
 ```

-Next is an example of how you can provide variants of an image resource&mdash;named `/Assets/Images/logo.png`&mdash;for different settings of display scale, theme, and high contrast.
+The next example shows how you can provide variants of an image resource&mdash;named `/Assets/Images/logo.png`&mdash;for different settings of display scale, theme, and high contrast.
 This example uses folder naming.

 ```console
 \Assets\Images\contrast-standard\theme-dark